gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ## Potential breaking changes

+### Excludes in published Ivy metadata

+Dependency exclusions are now added to the published ivy.xml when using the 'ivy-publish' plugin.
+This may result in dependencies being resolved by consuming projects of newly published modules to change.
+If consuming projects depend on the excluded dependencies you may have to explicitly add these dependencies to the consuming project.

 ### Update to HttpClient 4.4.1

 Gradle uses the Apache HttpComponents HttpClient library internally for features like dependency resolution and publication.
 This library has been updated